charlesweir/WordImagesAndTables/README.md

 ## How to Install the Plug-in

-Download the latest version of ImagesAndTableSupport.dotm by clicking [**Download** here](https://github.com/charlesweir/WordImagesAndTables/releases/latest/download/ImageAndTableSupport.dotm).
-Copy that file as follows:

 ### On Windows

-Copy *ImageAndTableSupport.dotm* to *%AppData%\Microsoft\Word\Startup*
-To go to that directory in Windows File Explorer, type the above string into the address bar and hit enter.
+Download and run the installer [*ImagesAndTableSupport.msi* here](https://github.com/charlesweir/WordImagesAndTables/releases/latest/download/ImageAndTableSupport.msi)

+**Note** - this may not work if the user template location is not the default, or for certain langage versions of Word (such as Turkish).
+If not, download [*ImageAndTableSupport.dotm* here](https://github.com/charlesweir/WordImagesAndTables/releases/latest/download/ImageAndTableSupport.dotm), and copy it into the Word startup folder, which you can find using [these instructions](https://wordaddins.com/support/how-to-find-the-word-startup-folder/).

 ### On Mac

-Copy *ImageAndTableSupport.dotm* to *~/Library/Group Containers/UBF8T346G9.Office/User Content/Startup/Word*
+Download the file [*ImageAndTableSupport.dotm* here](https://github.com/charlesweir/WordImagesAndTables/releases/latest/download/ImageAndTableSupport.dotm) and move it to *~/Library/Group Containers/UBF8T346G9.Office/User Content/Startup/Word*

 To get to that folder in Finder, use Cmd-Shift-G, paste the above string into the dialog and click OK.
 If it's not there, try *~/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word*

+### Checking Installation

+Restart Microsoft Word, and go to the **Layout** tab.
+There should be a new tab group containing six items, starting **New Figure** and **New Table**.

 ## Upgrading and Uninstalling.

-To upgrade, simply download the latest as above, and overwrite the previous version.
-To uninstall, delete the file *ImageAndTableSupport.dotm* in the directory given above.
+To upgrade, simply install the latest version as above, overwriting the previous version.
+To uninstall, use Windows' uninstall of 'Image and Table Support for Microsoft Word.
+On the Mac or the non-standard Windows installations, delete the file *ImageAndTableSupport.dotm* in the directory given above.

 ## Developer instructions

-The test suite is in *WordSupportTest.docm*.
+The test suite includes *WordSupportTest.docm*.
 The introduction part of the document also contains basic instructions how to edit, test and and debug the package.
+Further *...Test.docm* files test different features.

 ## Troubleshooting